SCI Regranting Scheme to EU members in 202525

 • Gedenkstätte Augustaschacht/ Osnabrück: Carrying out of archaeological excavations and documentation of findings

-• KZ-Gedenkstätte Hamburg-Neuengamme/ Hamburg:Gardening, restoration and refurbishment work, archive work,creation of print and online media
+• KZ-Gedenkstätte Hamburg-Neuengamme/ Hamburg: Gardening, restoration and refurbishment work, archive work, creation of print and online media

-• Gedenkstätte KZ-Lichtenburg/ Prettin: Creation of wikipedia articles, redesigning of art installation, maintenance of outdoor area
+• Gedenkstätte KZ-Lichtenburg/ Prettin: Creation of Wikipedia articles, redesigning of art installation, maintenance of outdoor area

-• Dokumentationszentrum NS-Zwangsarbeit/ Berlin-Schöneweide: : Creation of texts for an online photo exhibition
+• Dokumentationszentrum NS-Zwangsarbeit/ Berlin-Schöneweide: Creation of texts for an online photo exhibition

-• Antifaschistisches Freizeit- und Erholungsheim Heideruh/ Buchholz in der Nordheide: Building and reparation work on the centres outdoor area
+• Antifaschistisches Freizeit- und Erholungsheim Heideruh/ Buchholz in der Nordheide: Building and reparation work on the centre’s outdoor area

-• Dissemination seminar: workshops peace, nonviolence, the future of memorial camps and today’s unstable international political system, creation of a Padlet for outcomes dissemination
+• Dissemination seminar: workshops on peace, nonviolence, the future of memorial camps and today’s unstable international political system, creation of a Padlet for outcomes dissemination

 Key impact and results